-People priorities call out areas of focus that fall into three categories: creating Equitable and Safe natural areas, enhancing the Visitor Use Experience, and ensuring Resource Protection.
+People priorities focus on creating equitable and safe natural areas, enhancing the visitor use experience, and ensuring resource protection.
 Addressing these areas allows all community members to participate in natural areas and be part of protecting conservation values.

 Equitable and Safe: